guoliveira/data-engineer-zoomcamp-project/README.md

 - Terraform - As a Infrastructure-as-Code (IaC) tool;
 - Google Cloud Storage (GCS) - for storage as Data Lake;
 - BigQuery: for the project Data Warehouse;
-- Spark: for the transformation of raw data in refined data.
+- Spark: for the transformation of raw data in refined data;
+- Google Data studio for visualizations.

 ## Development Steps 🚧